jlwitthuhn/cycles-shader-editor-imgui/README.md

 ## License

-This project is available under the GPLv3 license.
+This project is available under the GPLv2 (or later) license.
 The full text of the license is available in [LICENSE](LICENSE)